Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-7/_posts/2017-01-05-embeded-styles.md

     </body>
 </html>
 ```
-In this example, you see the first and the third sentence have a background color of red.
+In this example, you see the first, and the third sentence has a background color of red.
 While the second sentence does not.
 The style at the top of the page within the `<head>` tags applies the background color to all span tags.

 What are some of the positives and negatives of using embedded styles?